jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 All presets are located in the Videomass2 configuration directory.

 ### Menu Bar
-When you are on the 'Presets Manager' interface, the following functions are enabled in the menubar - _File_:
+When you are on the **Presets Manager** interface, the following functions are enabled in the menubar - _File_:

 - _Save the current preset as separated file_ (export the selected preset)